-PreReq: Eng 22 or (ESL 22G and ESL 22W) or placement in Eng 100 Addresses positive ways to support children's social-emotional development.
+PreReq: Eng 22 or (ESL 22G and ESL 22W) or placement in Eng 100 or placement in Eng 100E

+Addresses positive ways to support children's social-emotional development.
 Focuses on adult-child and child-child interactions and relationships.
 (3 lec hrs.)